We have information you must know before you buy the Discovery.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-The Discovery performs reasonably well on the road, but this is no sports car and should not be driven like one.
-It feels firmly planted in corners and can be driven through a turn hard once it takes a set.
+Without ACE, the Discovery feels firmly planted in corners and can be driven through a turn hard once it takes a set.
 However, its forte is not quick transient response, such as what you'd experience in a double lane change maneuver or barreling down a country road.
-This is a tall vehicle that sways and yaws a bit.
+This is a tall vehicle that sways and yaws.

 We have partnered with trusted dealers in your area to give you a great price on the new Land Rover Discovery.